-If there’s a possibility you could get pregnant (and that includes most women in late teens to mid-40s), you should be taking a daily folic acid supplement now.
-That’s because folic acid can decrease the risk of neural tube defects in a developing baby by 70%, according to research from the March of Dimes.
+If there's a possibility you could get pregnant (and that includes most women in late teens to mid-40s), you should be taking a daily folic acid supplement now.
+That's because taking folic acid can decrease the risk of neural tube defects in a developing baby by 93% compared to not taking a supplement.

 What is the neural tube?

 In a developing fetus, the neural tube is the part that becomes the brain and spine.
-It closes completely by the end of the 4th week after conception (which is around the time you’d test positive on a pregnancy test).
+It closes entirely by the end of the 4th week after conception, which is around the time you'd test positive on a pregnancy test.

-Neural tube defects occur when something goes wrong with that closure.
-Spina bifida is the most common neural tube defect.
-If the spinal cord doesn’t close completely, it can cause weakness, orthopedic abnormalities, or even paralysis of the lower limbs, along with bladder and bowel control issues, sexual function limitations, and many other problems.
-Neural tube defects also can affect the brain, which is usually a much more serious condition, and often fatal.
+Neural tube defects (NTDs) occur when something goes wrong with that closure.
+Spina bifida is the most common NTD.
+If the spinal cord doesn't close completely, it can cause weakness, orthopedic abnormalities, or even paralysis of the lower limbs, along with bladder and bowel control issues, sexual function limitations, and many other problems.
+NTDs also can affect the brain, which is usually a much more serious condition and often fatal.

 - Previous birth to a baby with a neural tube defect

-- A first-degree relative (sibling, parent) with a neural tube defect
+- A first- or second-degree relative (sibling, parent) with a neural tube defect

 Folic acid sources

-Folic acid supplements are available without a prescription at drug stores, and should be taken once daily.
-There are also foods you can include in your diet to give these supplements a boost (you can’t take too much folic acid, as any amount that the body can’t use gets excreted during urination).
-Just know that diet alone will NOT provide enough folic acid to forego the need for a daily supplement.
+Folic acid supplements are available without a prescription at drug stores and should be taken once daily.
+There also are foods you can include in your diet to give these supplements a boost.
+However, diet alone will NOT provide enough folic acid to forego the need for a daily supplement.

-Many processed carbohydrates have been enriched with folic acid including breads, breakfast cereals, cornmeal, flour, pasta, and some brands of white rice.
+Many processed carbohydrates have been enriched with folic acid, including bread, breakfast cereals, cornmeal, flour, pasta, and some brands of white rice.
 Natural sources include beans, leafy greens, asparagus, broccoli, peanuts, and citrus fruits like oranges and grapefruits.